 Why in the world did the Times think that the very best person to write about whether algorithms should be used to decide when to investigate child abuse allegations against poor families of color is a white, middle-class foster parent?

 UPDATE, JANUARY 16: Everything the Times Magazine story got wrong, this story, from Wired, got right.
 The author looked at the same predictive analytics model in the same county that was the subject of the Times story.
-The article is an exceprt from what looks to be a great new book, Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor.
+The article is an exceprt from a great new book, Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor.

 For the predictive analytics story the Times didn’t tell, see our publication,